SWATGenXSWATGenX

 Produce PDF watershed briefings and optional cloud calibration and validation outputs when your tier includes them.

 SWATGenX is a web-based watershed modeling software platform for the continental United States.
-It combines watershed screening, national geospatial datasets, NHDPlus HR hydrography, and automated SWAT+ model generation in one hosted workflow.
+It combines watershed screening, national geospatial datasets, NHDPlus HR hydrography, and automated SWAT+ model generation in one hosted workflow—built for engineers, scientists, and program managers who need reproducible U.S. watershed screening and SWAT+ packages at scale.

 Workflow

-• 3.
-Report — PDF briefings for stations and HUC8 when your access level allows.
+Generate a PDF watershed briefing for stations and HUC8 (when your access level allows).

 Example modelsHow it works